Why is there a specific diet for female athletes?

 Recommended intake: 18 mg/day.

-Beware of heavy menstrual losses.
+Beware of heavy menstrual bleeding.

 OMEGA 3

-Reduce inflammation, anxiety and PMS.
+They reduce inflammation, anxiety, and PMS.

 Intake: 1 to 3 g/day via small oily fish, flax/chia seeds.

-VITAMIN D & CALCIUM
+Vitamin D & Calcium

 1000 to 2000 IU/day for vitamin D.